hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/azure.md

 - The minimum size would be appropriate for most initial production deployments or for development/testing environments.
 - The recommended size is for production environments where there is a consistent high workload in the form of concurrent Terraform runs.
+  - Be aware that a 4 vCPU database has a maximum capacity of 1Tb.
+For organizations which require long-term logging for audit, larger databases may be required.
+The 8 vCPU database has a maximum of 1.5Tb.

 ### Object Storage (Azure Blob Storage)